 I’ve been making standard gluten free shortbread cookies for many years.
 I even thought I was fancy because I showed you how to make them into 5 different varieties using the same basic 3-ingredient dry mix.
 After making these whipped shortbread cookies, all I can say is … hahahahahaha 🤣

 First off, let’s make clear that these are not butter cookies.
-They may look like spritz butter cookies (I have a recipe for spritz cookies in Gluten Free on a Shoestring the cookbook that is *mwah* perfection), but butter cookies have a leavener (baking powder) and eggs.
+They may look like spritz butter cookies (I have a recipe for spritz cookies in Gluten Free on a Shoestring the cookbook that is *mwah* perfection), but butter cookies have egg yolks, unlike these cookies.

 Shortbread cookies are the simplest cookies around, as they’re made with flour, sugar, and butter.
 That’s it.
 No eggs, no milk, no water.
 But as is often the case, it’s the simplest recipes that can be the most frustrating to make properly.